-As new technologies give the hospitality industry new ways to measure and optimize its performance, it’s more important than ever that hotels closely monitor their KPIs, and use that intelligence to optimize their operations and increase profitability.
 On the one hand, new technologies are making it possible to measure hotel performance in ways that were previously beyond our grasp.
-On the other hand, there also remains a number of core KPIs that are still fundamental indicators of how profitable a property actually is.
+On the other hand, these new technologies are allowing hotel operators to refine how they measure a number of core KPIs that have always been fundamental indicators of how profitable a property is.

-Indeed, the more a business can measure, the more it can improve its efficiency, and hotels are now in a position to quantify and measure KPIs that go beyond the traditional occupancy-based metrics.
+Indeed, the more a business can measure, the more it can improve its efficiency, and hotels are now able to quantify and measure KPIs that go beyond the traditional occupancy-based metrics.
 And these KPIs extend from daily operations to financial performance to marketing and customer service.

 There are a number of important operational KPIs that can be used to increase the performance and profitability of hotel properties.
 Indeed, these have to do with properties fundamental overhead, and the more that a hotel monitors them, the more they can increase profitability by reducing their costs.